minazhou2020/CrackDetection/README.md

 # CrackDetection
 ## About this project
 This repository contains the code for crack detection in asphalt surfaces.
-It is a c++, opencv implementation of the paper by Yuxiao Zhou:
+It is a c++, opencv implementation of the paper by Yuxiao (Mina) Zhou:
 [Seed-Based Approach for Automated Crack Detection from Pavement Images](https://www.researchgate.net/publication/305792615_Seed-Based_Approach_for_Automated_Crack_Detection_from_Pavement_Images)"".

 - The proposed crack detection algorithm includes following steps: